 - 1 whole chicken (1.2kg – 1.8kg)

-- 1 tbsp dried herbs of choice (I like thyme or oregano)
+- 1 tbsp dried herbs of choice (thyme or oregano)

 - 1 tsp pepper

-- 2 tsp salt (or chicken stock powder, see note 1)
+- 2 tsp chicken stock powder (or salt)

 - 2 tbsp olive oil

-- 2 carrots cut in half length ways
+- 2 carrots, peeled and cut in half lengthways

-- 2 brown or red onions cut in half (leave skin on)
+- 2 brown or red onions, cut in half or large quarters

-- 1 garlic bulb sliced in half (leave skin on)
+- 1 whole garlic bulb, sliced in half (leave the skin on)

 - Fresh thyme to serve (optional)